 11. Miscellaneous Administrative Matters

-Bob Cook wishes to stand down as ZBA Secretary - maintaining his position on the board, however relinquishing his responsibilities as secretary to the ZBA.
+Bob Cook wishes to step down as ZBA Secretary - maintaining his position on the board, however relinquishing his responsibilities as secretary to the ZBA.
 Barr and Cook discussed possible replacement / re allocation of duties.
 Barr stated that the bylaws of the ZBA may need revision to accommodate the re allocation and will be addressed at the next ZBA meeting; but the request of Cook would be granted.

 12. Summary of Action items to be taken on or before the next ZBA meeting